Credit Suisse to wind down commodities trading

 ZURICH Credit Suisse said on Tuesday it was winding down its commodities trading to focus its resources on more profitable areas of its business.

-In presentation slides accompanying the bank's second-quarter earnings, Credit Suisse said it expected to achieve roughly $75 million in savings from the move and reduce risk-weighted assets by $2 billion.
+In presentation slides accompanying the bank's second-quarter earnings, Credit Suisse said it expected to achieve roughly $75 million (44 million pounds) in savings from the move and reduce risk-weighted assets by $2 billion.

 "We've really for the last close to a year now been actually reducing our capital in (the macro) business as well as our expenses," Chief Executive Brady Dougan said in a video interview accompanying Credit Suisse's earnings release.